Revised in October 2025

 DISADVANTAGES

-- Lack of management and monitoring tools in standard (possible with Azure API Manager)
+- Lack of management and monitoring tools in UI (possible with Azure API Manager)

 - Development requires an experienced X++ developer